CSIprinceton/workshop-july-2022/hands-on-sessions/day-1/2-molecular-dynamics-deepmd/README.md

 You can find further information about the model in [this paper](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.126.236001).
 The second line determines the species that are affected by this model.
 It must always be set to all vs all and is done with ```* *```.

-### Commands to Run the Simulation
+Now let's run a simulation.
+We will simulate liquid water at 300 K and 1 bar. cd to the folder ```liquid_water/RDF`` and run:
 ```
 conda activate deepmd
 lmp -in in.lmp
 ```

-### Use Jupyter Notebook to Process the Data
+This simulation should take a few minutes to finish.
+We have computed the radial distribution function on-the-fly in LAMMPS.
+Now plot the partial distributions functions O-O, O-H, and H-H that are found in ```h2o.rdf```.

+An example of plots obtained using matplolib and jupyter notebooks is found in ```H2O_RDF.ipynb```.
-Run jupyter notebook on the machine:
+You can run the jupyter notebook on the virtual machine and open it in your local browser using:
 ```
 nohup jupyter notebook --port=2333 &
 ```
 Connect to it on your own computer:
 ```
-ssh -N -f -L localhost:2333:localhost:2333 -p 4981 deepmdlabadmin@lab-b85f64a2-5e4b-4761-a76d-29e88aeb151a.eastus.cloudapp.azure.com
+ssh -N -f -L localhost:2333:localhost:2333 -p <port> <username>@<remote-machine-address>
 ```
-Use `vi nohup.out` to open it, use `Shift + G` to go to the last line of the file, and copy the address to the jupyter notebook.
-Then paste it into your browser.
+Use `vi nohup.out` to open it, use `Shift + G` to go to the last line of the file, copy the link, and then paste it into your browser.